 In Dune, the inciting incident is when the House Atreides receives news that they’re taking control of the planet Arrakis from their enemy House Harkonnen.

-In The Hitchhiker’s Guide To The Galaxy, the inciting incident is when Arthur Dent wakes up to discover that the Earth is about to be demolished to make way for a hyperspace bypass.
+In The Hitchhiker’s Guide to the Galaxy, the inciting incident is when Arthur Dent wakes up to discover that the Earth is about to be demolished to make way for a hyperspace bypass.

 Fantasy